ywaf/5008t-stock-images/README.md

 recovery
 recovery1

+system is in releases, others in the repo files

 These should be enough for most situations (email me if you want other partitions, trying not to leak my phones info :))